symfony/symfony-docs/components/clock.rst

 Monotonic Clock
 ---------------

-The ``MonotonicClock`` allows you to implement a precise stopwatch, depending on the system up to nanosecond precision.
-It can be used to measure the elapsed time between 2 calls without being affected by inconsistencies sometimes introduced by the system clock, e.g. by updating it.
+The ``MonotonicClock`` allows you to implement a precise stopwatch; depending on the system up to nanosecond precision.
+It can be used to measure the elapsed time between two calls without being affected by inconsistencies sometimes introduced by the system clock, e.g. by updating it.
 Instead, it consistently increases time, making it especially useful for measuring performance.